bambusoft/ntvl/README.md

   even if running on a private network.
 Firewalls no longer are an obstacle to direct communications at IP level.
 - NTVL networks are not meant to be self-contained, but it is possible to route traffic across ntvl and non-ntvl networks.

-The natvl architecture is based on two components:
+The natvl architecture is based on three components:

 nodes:
 	Applications installed on user PCs that allow the natvl network to be build.
 	Practically each node creates a tun/tap device that is then the entry point to the ntvl network.

-an supernode:
+supernode:
 	It is used by nodes at startup or for reaching nodes behind symmetrical firewalls.
 	This application is basically a directory register and a packet router for those nodes that cannot talk directly.